EesaK15/filemover/README.md

 ### Here is a breakdown of the code:
 ```
 import os
+import shutil
 ```

 In Python, import os grants access to the "Operating System" module, facilitating interaction with the OS and enabling file and directory operations.
+In Python, import shutil allows access to the "Shell Utilities" module, which provides high-level file operations like copying, moving, and deleting files and directories.

 #### To list the files in a certain directory:
 ```